pace-neutrons/pace-developers/euphonic/horace_euphonic_interface/development/01_releases.md

 now is the time to make any changes, as the commit/tag haven't been pushed yet, the tag can still be deleted and reapplied once any fixes have been made.

-## 4. Push the commit
+## 4. Push the commit and tag
-If you're happy with the Github test release, push the commit/tag to main
+If you're happy with the Github test release, push the commit and tag to main

 ## 5. Actually release on Github
 To actually post to Github run